flox/flox/CONTRIBUTING.md

 and `pre-commit-hooks`.

-In the environment, use [`cargo`](https://doc.rust-lang.org/cargo/) to build the rust based cli.
+In the environment, use [`cargo`](https://doc.rust-lang.org/cargo/) to build the rust based CLI.

 **Note:**